 Using Docker simplifies having all the required dependencies and tools (including most recent versions of libimobiledevice) readily installed.
+Note that this requires a Linux host, as Docker for Windows and Mac doesn't support passing through USB devices.

 Install Docker following the official documentation.